Artibonite (department): Mining

 Gonaives is a point of interest for mining notably in the disaffected mines of Sedren.

 Salt Production

 Grande-Saline and Anse-Rouge are known for their Haitian Sea Salt production.

 Energy

 Haiti's biggest electrical dam is also used to control the flow of the Artibonite.

 Transport

-The main road through the Department is the RN1 connecting Okap to Pòtoprens, passing through Gonayiv and Sen-Mak.
+The main road through the department is the RN1 connecting Okap to Pòtoprens, passing through Gonayiv and Sen-Mak.
 This road often causes congestion in Sen-Mak since it goes through the city.

 The RN5 connects Gonayiv to Gwomòn.

 The RD103 and RD304 connect Gonayiv to Ench and the Haitian-Dominican border.

 The RD101 and RD301 connect Sen-Mak to Mibalè and the Haitian-Dominican border.

-Both St-Marc and Gonaives are port towns harboring ships.
+Both St-Marc and Gonaïves are port towns harboring ships.